-Highly functioning alcoholics typically do not let their alcoholism interfere with their ability to carry on normal daily activities, are able to perform adequately at their jobs, remain free from legal and financial troubles, and maintain interpersonal relationships.
-However, because they are able to maintain an air of normalcy while drinking with no visible effects, they often take greater risks than many people, such as drinking on the job, drinking around their children, or driving while under the influence.
+Highly functioning alcoholics typically do not let their alcoholism interfere with their ability to carry on normal daily activities, perform adequately at their jobs, remain free from legal and financial troubles, and maintain interpersonal relationships.
+However, because they can keep an air of normalcy while drinking with no visible effects, they often take more significant risks than many people, such as drinking on the job, drinking around their children, or driving under the influence.

-Heavy high-functioning alcoholics also often face economic strains due to their drinking; alcohol is expensive, and often time’s heavy drinkers are unaware of how much money they spend on alcohol.
-High functioning alcoholics are at great risk of potentially fatal health consequences, including cirrhosis of the liver, diabetes, heart disease, gout, high blood pressure and other serious conditions.
+Heavy high-functioning alcoholics also often face economic strains due to their drinking; alcohol is expensive.
+Often, heavy drinkers are unaware of how much money they spend on alcohol.
+High-functioning alcoholics are at significant risk of potentially fatal health consequences, including cirrhosis of the liver, diabetes, heart disease, gout, high blood pressure, and other severe conditions.
 If you or someone you know is a high-functioning alcoholic, Passages can help.

 Passages Malibu is an alternative to traditional rehab that provides a holistic, client-centered approach to addiction treatment.
 Find lasting healing through our model of care and experiential therapies.
 You will uncover the root causes of your addiction, and we will provide you with tools for lifelong sobriety and change.
 We can help you turn your life around and find hope again.
 Call 888–438–0596 today for more information.